zhangasa/gittest/readme.txt

-git is  a  version control  system git  is free software
+git is  a  version control  system  dssss git  is free software git  is    µÚÈý tributed  veer sysytem